NateJBeck/code-examples/README.md

 Based on Gmaps Javascript V3 documentation, refactored to allow for mapping of towns (say, if an admin wanted to see a map of towns where they were currently operating in) and of specific delivery addresses in each town.

+Styled using bourbon/neat, a SASS grid design gem from thoughtbot.